julian-garcia/cookbook/README.md

 Add config vars: IP 0.0.0.0 and PORT 5000

 ## Testing
-Several tests have been determined to verify that data requests and posts are behaving as expected by checking the resulting page content after specific requests.
+Several tests have been determined to verify that database queries and client requests are behaving as expected by checking the resulting page content after specific requests.
 Test results are in [tests.txt](tests.txt) which shows successful outcomes for the following tests:
 - test_add_favourite - New favaourite added to favourites for a logged in user
 - test_add_recipe - Test new recipe is added for logged in user
 - test_deny_duplicate_favourite - Favourite recipe not added if already favourited